WGLab/biocluster/10 Misc Linux configuration.md

-## Misc Linux configuration
+## Introduction

-There are some tasks that are misc configuration tasks that applies to any CentOS based Linux systems, and we list them here for interested users.
+There are also many miscellaneous Linux configuration tasks that applies to any CentOS system and are not necessarily Rocks specific.
+We describe some of them here as reference.

-For example, changing system time.
-See <http://docs.slackware.com/howtos:hardware:syncing_hardware_clock_and_system_local_time> for examples